Credit Score Models

 What is of concern to the borrower is how that score is arrived at.
 Most consumers think they have one credit score when in fact they have many.

-They are determined by the information that is kept at the credit reporting agencies that are involved and by the credit score model that is used by the lender.
+These credit risk scores are determined by the information that is kept at the credit reporting agency that is involved in providing information to the lender you are working with and by the credit score model that is used by that lender.

-Varying types of a credit score model will use different criteria.
+Varying types of credit score models will use different criteria.
 More weight will be on some negative items that other credit score models may not be as concerned with.

 Your bank additionally may deem certain aspects as more important than other areas that another lender will not consider as important.